oc-2/developer-tooling-app/replit.md

-# Developer Tooling Template
+# Developer Tooling App

 ## Overview

-This is a JavaScript/TypeScript starter template configured with modern development tooling for code quality, formatting, and git workflow automation.
-The repository provides a foundation for building web applications with automated linting, formatting, and commit message validation.
-Currently includes a simple Node.js HTTP server as a demonstration.
+This is a Node.js web server application configured with comprehensive developer tooling for code quality, formatting, and git workflow automation.
+The application runs a simple HTTP server on port 5000 and demonstrates best practices for modern JavaScript development with automated linting, formatting, and conventional commit enforcement.

 ## User Preferences